sagemath/trac_to_gh/Issue 1722.md

 # Issue 1722: Symbolic Matrices should be callable.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1722

 Original creator: boothby